 AMD already confirmed that Navi would be ready for both GDDR6 and HBM2 memory.
 The speedier memory tech has already started to go into mass production from the big three memory manufacturers – Samsung, SK Hynix, and Micron – and will be well into volume production before the end of the year.

 “I remember the ATI / Nvidia days, this every year,” says David Wang, senior VP of engineering, alternating one hand ahead of the other.
 “I think that’s how you make this business so excitement, so interesting.
 That’s how you make gamers so excited about new hardware every year.”

 Launching Navi cards early in Q1 2019 would put AMD face-to-face with Nvidia’s next-generation of graphics cards, such as the GTX 1180.
 Although, if Navi is a mid-range graphics card architecture as rumours suggest, it may not put up much of a fight versus the green team’s top-performing GPUs.

-For most of the time Navi’s been in the public eye - albeit in name only - its been widely speculated that the next Radeon gaming graphics cards would consist of a multi-chip module design.
-That means rather than a single monolithic GPU, Navi would instead feature multiple GPUs strung together, and working in unison, through an interconnect.
+For most of the time Navi’s been in the public eye – albeit in name only – it’s been widely speculated that the next Radeon gaming graphics cards would consist of a multi-chip module design.
+That means, rather than a single monolithic GPU, Navi would instead feature multiple GPUs strung together, and working in unison, through a high-speed interconnect.